greg-raven/Department-21/_posts/2009-09-13-poser-for-the-day.md

 ---
-title: 'Poser for the day'
+title: "Poser for the day"
 author: 'Noam Sain'
 layout: post
 ---